This post was most recently updated on September 19th, 2021.6 min read.

 2015: The most annoying competitor

 In 2015 I was living in a beautiful Finnish university town, Jyväskylä.
-Early that year I left my then-employer to join a kind-of-a-competitor, Blue Meteorite.
+Earlier that year I left my then-employer to join a kind-of-a-competitor, Blue Meteorite.
 A tough decision made easier by the round of layoffs hitting a lot of my colleagues and friends at the time.

 Why layoffs?
 In IT?